Stöner: Totally... and Boogie to Baja (2022–present)

 In 2022, the trio embarked on their West North West Tour and Interstellar Taco Tour alongside desert rock neighbors Yawning Man ahead of the May 6 release of their sophomore album, Totally....
 During select dates of the tours, 2/3 of Yawning Man weren't able to perform due to COVID-19 related issues.
 Among those dates, Yawning Man bassist Mario Lalli, who is also the touring manager for Stöner, and his improvisational act dubbed the 'Rubber Snake Charmers' featured the lineup of Oliveri on vocals, Lalli on bass, and Bjork and Güt on their respective instruments.
-Come the album's release, it received positive reviews with some critics calling the album an improvement over the debut album.
+Come the album's release, it received positive reviews with some critics calling it an improvement over the debut album.
 Rock Sins gave the album a 9 out of 10 overall score, declaring, "Totally… treads the line between giving stoner rock fans those essential big puthering riffs and grooves while adding a little stamp of personality and fun to proceedings."
 Louder Sound gave it a verdict of 3.5/5 with the headline, "Stöner's new album is a consummate lesson in High Desert grooviness."
-The band arranged various tour dates throughout Europe, the U.S., Australia and New Zealand to promote the album while being accompanied by various supporting acts including Norwegian desert rock outfit Slomosa and the Rubber Snake Charmers featuring Sean Wheeler of Throw Rag.
+The band arranged numerous tour dates throughout Europe, the U.S., Australia and New Zealand to promote the album while being accompanied by various supporting acts including Norwegian desert rock outfit Slomosa and the Rubber Snake Charmers featuring Sean Wheeler of Throw Rag.

-In June, Oliveri revealed that a record titled Boogie to Baja had been recorded during the Totally... sessions and would be released the following year.
+In June, 2022, Oliveri revealed that a record titled Boogie to Baja had been recorded during the Totally... sessions and would be released the following year.
 The EP was released in February 2023 to praise from critics.
 Distorted Sound gave Boogie to Baja an 8/10, with the closing statement, "So, if you’re in need of some time to sit back and space out with some fuzz-laden desert riffs and trippy guitar melodies, this EP is for you."
 Soundmagnet also gave the release an 8/10 and wrote in its conclusion, "The excursions into the musical surroundings make the five tracks very entertaining, whereby the traditionalists also get enough desert sand in their ears."